grantbrown/EARNMC/README.md

 Installation
 -------------
 To replicate our analyses, you will need first to install [libSpatialSEIR](https://github.com/grantbrown/libspatialSEIR).
 The latest instructions are available [here](https://github.com/grantbrown/libspatialSEIR/wiki/Installation).
-We also depend on [ggplot2](https://github.com/hadley/ggplot2) for some of the figures.
+We also depend on [ggplot2](https://github.com/hadley/ggplot2) and [tikzDevice](https://github.com/Sharpie/RTikZDevice) for some of the figures.
 Once you have the prerequisites prepared, the R package can be installed from a command prompt running in the repository root:

     R CMD INSTALL EARNMC